 Products that don’t seem to follow the laws of financial gravity are called aspirational products – items that are desirable not just because they’re good, but because they’re expensive.
-As these products become more expensive, desire for them increases.
+As these products become more expensive, the desire for them increases.

 While the world of B2B and B2C software is very different from high fashion, there are several principles that apply to both industries:

-- People want to buy something of high quality, and price is often an indicator of quality.
+- People want to buy something of high quality, and the price is often an indicator of quality.

 - Management leaders often prioritize the “best” or most expensive solution over an unknown, less expensive one, even if it isn’t necessarily better.